KeyboardKit/website/pages/features.md

 KeyboardKit comes with an appearance engine that lets you change the button images and texts as well as the colors, fonts, shadows, callouts etc. for any part of the keyboard.

+[KeyboardKit Pro](/pro) unlocks a [theme engine](/themes) that lets you style your keyboards with themes.
+You can create your own themes or use the ones that come with the engine.

 ## 💡 Autocomplete

-KeyboardKit can present autocomplete suggestions as the user types.
-[KeyboardKit Pro](/pro) has local and remote autocomplete services that work with most of the supported locales.
+KeyboardKit can show autocomplete suggestions as the user types.
+[KeyboardKit Pro](/pro) unlocks local and remote autocomplete providers that work with most keyboard locales.

 ## 🗯 Callouts

-KeyboardKit can show an input callout when the user types, as well as a secondary callout when the user long presses a key that has secondary actions.
+KeyboardKit can show an input callout when the user presses an input key and a secondary action callout when the user long presses an input key with secondary actions.

 ## 😊 Emojis